 - Explain something to us that kids understand and grownups don't.

-An Entrant must upload a publically viewable and downloadable Submission to SoundCloud between 12:00 a.m.
-EST on January 1, 2019, and 11:59 p.m.
-EDT on March 31, 2019.
-Each Entrant will be required to sign-in to SoundCloud to post a Submission; if an Entrant does not already have a SoundCloud account, that Entrant will be required to create one.
-After uploading the Submission, an Entrant must complete the submission form available at http://www.npr.org/studentpodcastchallenge (the "Submission Form").
+An Entrant must upload a publicly viewable and downloadable Submission to SoundCloud, Podbean, or Anchor between 12:00 a.m.
+EST on January 6, 2023, and 11:59 p.m.
+EDT on April 28, 2023.
+Each Entrant will be required to sign-in to SoundCloud, Podbean, or Anchor to post a Submission; if an Entrant does not already have an account for the relevant platform, that Entrant will be required to create one.
+After uploading the Submission, an Entrant must complete the submission form available at npr.org/studentpodcastchallenge2023 (the "Submission Form").

 The Sponsor's clock is the official timekeeping device for the Contest.
 The Sponsor is not responsible for late or unsuccessful attempts to enter.
 Incomplete, corrupted, untimely, or unintelligible Submissions or Submission Forms will be disqualified.
 If for any reason an Entrant's entry is confirmed to have been erroneously deleted, lost, or otherwise destroyed or corrupted, that Entrant's sole remedy is another entry in the Contest to the extent the submission of an additional entry is deemed feasible by the Sponsor, in its sole discretion.
 The Sponsor reserves the right to determine, in its sole discretion, which entries have satisfied the entry requirements and to disqualify any Submission it believes is not consistent with the spirit and theme of the Contest.